benswan83/Itech660lab2/README.md

     1. Submit your heroku link in the github repository read.me file.
 10. Update the **readme file** by answering the following questions:
     1. Assume that in your API call you received a 401 status code.
 Which part of your code most probably is not correct?

+    The 401 status means that there is an unauthorized call to the api.
+In order to fix this, you would first start with the code that includes the api key.
+In the weatherapp code, this would be the section of the code with that starts on line 33 with x-rapidapi-host.

     2. Explain your design choices and how you used CSS to realize those changes.

+    I kept my design very simple.
+I changed the background to a grey instead of the light yellow.
+I also changed the font to Arial, as I think that looks better.
+On the results page, I seperated the main temperature from the other results using the float left and float right on the div tags.
+I used CSS to make these changes so that all design elements were included in one file.

 11. Submit your repository via github.